prahladyeri/prahladyeri.github.io/_posts/2019-07-06-the-gimp-the-git-and-the-sacred-rules-that-govern-offensive-behavior.md

 ---
 layout: post
-title: The gimp, the git and the sacred rules that govern offensive behavior
+title: "The gimp, the git and the sacred rules that govern offensive behavior"
 tags: productivity internet technology
 ---